/

 The commitment is for "10 consecutive years" of production.
 This likely means 7 seasons (one per book), but longer books like Deathly Hallows and Goblet of Fire might be split into two seasons, or seasons will air over a 10-year span.

-Where can I watch it internationally?
+Where can I watch it in the UK?

 Hasnaat Mahmood